-Business View Magazine interviews Leonard Sands, Chairman of the Bahamian Contractors’ Association, as part of our focus on Caribbean’s best business practices.
+Business View Caribbean interviews Leonard Sands, Chairman of the Bahamian Contractors’ Association, as part of our focus on Caribbean’s best business practices.

 The Bahamian Contractors’ Association (BCA) is a non-profit, membership organization established in 1958, by a group of Bahamian contractors who realized that collaboration and organization of contractors, as well as the adoption of regulation and good practices, were necessary to protect and promote the advancement of the local construction industry.